STARS-Design-Track-2025/nebula-iii-team-09/README.md

 1. [**CAUTION:** Only 1 person in your team should complete this step!]
 Create a fork of this repository.
 Call your fork `nebula-iii-team-##`, where ## is your 2-digit team number in decimal, and make sure it is owned by the **STARS-Design-Track-2025** organization.
 If you don't know how to create a fork or what your team number is, ask your peer mentor.

 2. Within your Purdue ECN career account, open a terminal and clone your fork repository.
-Then, locally change the name of your directory from `nebula-iii-team-##` to `nebula-iii`.
-This seems like a pointless change, but many of our GitHub action checks require the directory name to be `nebula-iii`.
-Your remote repository name will still be `nebula-iii-team-##`, so there's nothing to worry about.
+If you have any issues doing this, you may need to create and set up SSH keys.
+If needed, ask your peer mentor for help.

 3. To create the initial files for your team, run `make init_team_##`.
 The created files are contained within the following folders:
 * `docs/team_##` - Will contain documentation about your project, functionality description, and RTL block diagrams.